Chertuion/HashNIRL/README.md

 ## 🧪 In-House Deployment

-To validate the practical effectiveness of the proposed method, we developed a self-designed spectral acquisition instrument and deployed HashNIRL on it.
+To demonstrate the practical applicability of the proposed method, a self-developed spectra acquisition instrument was constructed, and the HashNIRL framework was deployed on it for real-world validation, as shown below:

-### Device Overview

 ![In-House Device](images/NIR-equipment.png)

+---

 ## 🔧 Environment Setup